 If you’re planning on living on the south-east coast, many of these problems will not be relevant to you.

 Some people have said this list is too negative.
-You cN balance this post with twenty very positive things we’ve learned since moving to Bulgaria.
+You can balance this post with twenty very positive things we’ve learned since moving to Bulgaria.

 - Houses in parts of Bulgaria are very cheap, in some cases just a few thousand pounds.
 This is mostly because the houses are falling down, large proportions of houses will not have had planning permission, have not been registered for tax purposes or have been built to a good specification.
 The majority of rural houses do not benefit from internal staircases and some do not have internal toilets.
 Sewage is left to flow out into rivers and Bulgarians just shrug their shoulders at their supposed responsibility to sort this out.
 If you buy a house without a sewage tank, it is your responsibility to put one in and it’s been the law since 2012!

 - The infrastructure can be very hit and miss and we cannot go a few days without having a loss of water, electricity or mobile signal for a prolonged period of time.
-Single phase electricity is the norm and power outages can last as long as seventeen hours (that’s been our longest so far).
-For this reason most people install ‘petchkas’ in their kitchen (wood fired stoves for cooking on) so they can still heat a room and feed themselves when the electricity goes out.
-If you’re looking round houses and see a weird number of beds in the kitchen, this is the reason why!
+Single-phase electricity is the norm and power outages can last as long as seventeen hours (that’s been our longest so far).
+For this reason, most people install ‘petchkas’ in their kitchen (wood-fired stoves for cooking on) so they can still heat a room and feed themselves when the electricity goes out.
+If you’re looking around houses and see a weird number of beds in the kitchen, this is the reason why!
 The water is regularly turned off with no explanation and if a village is reliant upon an electric pump for sourcing the water, it could be a long time off, especially during winter.
-You can update the electricity to three phase but I’d recommend you employ a British or German electrician to do this.
+You can update the electricity to three-phase but I’d recommend you employ a British or German electrician to do this.

-- It is impossible to open a joint back account with most banks.
+- It is becoming more & more difficult to open bank accounts for foreigners in Bulgaria.
+A joint bank account is impossible with most banks.
 A few banks will offer a joint account for a business account but it is not common.
 This means a husband and wife will need at least two bank accounts although it’s not uncommon for banks to push people to open four, both current and savings.

 - The inheritance law discriminates against women (so do not put the house in a man’s name alone) because inheritance law states it will go to the nearest male, family member – not a female.
 If there is a dispute there is a long history of courts siding with the male not the female spouse or partner.